Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Prevention and Cleanup: Water Damage From Winter Storms and Cracked Pipes

 Any time the temperature drops below 32 degrees, there is the potential risk of frozen pipes, particularly outdoor pipes or indoor pipes located in poorly insulated areas such as attics, crawl spaces and basements.
 "Water damage can occur if frozen and cracked indoor pipes are not caught quickly.
-This is a potential nightmare, particularly as people travel for holiday vacations,” says Jeff Bishop, Technical Advisor for the Institute of Inspection, Cleaning and Restoration Certification (IICRC).
-[Note: Ad links featured on this page are not affiliated with IICRC and should not be considered a recommendation or endorsement by IICRC.]
+This is a potential nightmare, particularly as people travel for holiday vacations,” says Jeff Bishop, Technical Advisor for the IICRC.
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓